memecoder12345678/0BeeF-Python-Crypter/README.md

    ↓
 Encrypted payload
    ↓
-Stub script decrypts and executes code in memory
+The stub script decrypts and executes code in memory
    ↓
 Decrypted memory is wiped after execution
 ```

-All decryption and execution occurs in memory, leaving no traces on disk.
+All decryption and execution occur in memory, leaving no traces on disk.

 ---